8th ECML PKDD International Workshop on

 Electronic submissions will be handled via CMT.

-Papers must be written in English and formatted according to the Springer Lecture Notes in Computer Science (LNCS) guidelines following the style of the main conference (format).
+Papers must be written in English and formatted according to the Springer Lecture Notes in Computer Science (LNCS) guidelines, using the same format as the main conference.

-The maximum length of either research or position papers is 16 pages references included.
-Overlength papers will be rejected without review (papers with smaller page margins and font sizes than specified in the author instructions and set in the style files will also be treated as overlength).
+The maximum length for both research papers and position papers is 16 pages, including references.
+Overlength papers will be rejected without review.
+Papers with smaller margins or font sizes than those specified in the author instructions and style files will also be treated as overlength.

-Authors who submit their work to XKDD 2026 commit themselves to present their paper at the workshop in case of acceptance.
-XKDD 2026 considers the author list submitted with the paper as final.
-No additions or deletions to this list may be made after paper submission, either during the review period, or in case of acceptance, at the final camera ready stage.
+Authors who submit their work to XKDD 2026 commit to presenting their paper at the workshop if it is accepted.
+XKDD 2026 considers the author list submitted with the paper to be final.
+No additions or deletions may be made after submission, either during the review period or, in case of acceptance, at the final camera-ready stage.

-Condition for inclusion in the post-proceedings is that at least one of the co-authors has presented the paper at the workshop.
-Pre-proceedings will be available online before the workshop.
+A condition for inclusion in the post-proceedings is that at least one co-author presents the paper at the workshop.
+Pre-proceedings will be made available online before the workshop.

 Important Dates